DoDo170698/LEARN-OrderManagement/README.md

 6. **Set Environment Variables** for sensitive configuration
 7. **Use Connection Pooling** for WebSocket subscriptions at scale

-## AI Usage Disclosure

-This project was developed with the assistance of Claude (Anthropic) AI assistant.
-The AI helped with:

-- Architectural design and Clean Architecture implementation
-- CQRS + MediatR pattern setup
-- HotChocolate GraphQL schema design
-- GraphQL Subscriptions implementation
-- StrawberryShake client integration
-- WebSocket authentication setup
-- Blazor Server page development
-- Real-time UI updates and state management
-- Code generation and boilerplate reduction
-- Documentation and README creation

-All code was reviewed, tested, and validated for correctness and best practices.

 ## License

 This project is for educational and demonstration purposes.